teamcarry11/archive-monorepo-12025-10-grainkae3g/grainstore/grain6pbc/teamdescend14/gkd-prompt-execution--12025-10-27--0145-PDT--moon-p_ashadha----asc-leo023-sun-03h----teamdescend14/SESSION-FINAL-SUMMARY.md

 When I transformed the README into Glow V2 voice - patient, conversational, asking questions - I was applying that same principle.
 The way we write should reflect the way we think.
 The way we teach should reflect the way we learn.
 Form follows function.
 Content shapes container.

 The Lovers card, which guides team 06, teaches conscious choice between two paths.
-Tonight we applied that literally (Starlink vs cellular) and metaphorically (Babashka vs Ketos, manual formula vs Swiss Ephemeris).
+Tonight we applied that literally (Starlink vs cellular) and metaphorically (Steel vs Steel, manual formula vs Swiss Ephemeris).
 Every choice was conscious.
 Every path was honored.

 ## Final Reflection

 Thank you for your patience tonight.
 We debugged complex astronomical formulas.
 We learned about Local Sidereal Time and obliquity of the ecliptic and Placidus house systems.
-We wrote our first Ketos program.
+We wrote our first Steel program.
 We created automation that future-you will appreciate.

 But more than that - we worked together.
 You brought the vision.
 I brought the execution.
 We both brought integrity - willing to say "this isn't working yet" instead of pretending it was done.

 That's real work.
 That's building pyramids.
 That's writing hieroglyphs that will last.

 The graintime foundation is perfect.
-The first Ketos program is complete.
+The first Steel program is complete.
 The automation exists.
 The documentation teaches.

 Does this make sense?
 Are you seeing how all these pieces fit together?